rahulisaac/draft2fgu/README.md

   --version             show program's version number and exit -i INPUT, --input INPUT
-                        Path to the input directory
-  -o OUTPUT, --output OUTPUT
+                        Path to the input directory --jpeg, --jpg         Write the image as a .jpg file -o OUTPUT, --output OUTPUT
                         Path to the output directory --portallength PORTALLENGTH